China set to impose new Hong Kong security law, Trump warns of strong U.S. reaction

 If the State Department decertifies the territory, it would still ultimately fall to Trump whether to decide to end some, all, or none of the privileges Hong Kong currently enjoys.
 On Thursday, Democratic and Republican U.S. senators said they would introduce legislation to strengthen the Hong Kong act's sanctions provisions.

+"A further crackdown from Beijing will only intensify the Senate’s interest in re-examining the U.S.-China relationship,” U.S. Senate Majority Leader Mitch McConnell, a Republican, said in a statement.
 Wall Street ended lower on Thursday as U.S.-China tensions raised doubts about a trade deal reached this year between the world’s two largest economies.
 Tensions have heightened significantly in recent weeks, with bitter exchanges over the coronavirus.
-Pro-democracy demonstrators have for years opposed the idea of national security laws, arguing they could erode the city's high degree of autonomy, guaranteed under the "one country, two systems" formula in place for two decades.

 ALSO READ